A Primer on Iris Recognition Technology

 How Does Iris Recognition Work?

 Iris recognition is based on the most mathematically unique biometric - the iris of the eye.
 The human iris is absolutely unique, even between twins or an individual's right and left eyes.
 The iris itself is stable throughout a person's life (approximately from the age of one).
 The physical characteristics of the iris do not change with age.
-None of the other biometric solutions, including fingerprint, facial recognition, retina scan, and voice recognition provide the level of accuracy, speed, or cost-effectiveness found with iris recognition technology.
+None of the other biometric solutions, including fingerprinting, facial recognition, retina scanning, and voice recognition provide the level of accuracy, speed, or cost-effectiveness found with iris recognition technology.

 Iris recognition biometric technology positively determines the identity of an individual by capturing a high resolution digital photograph of the individual's iris.
 The unique features contained in the iris are compared against a database and the identity of the individual determined.